Utica, New York: 20th century

 As in some other US cities during the decade, scandals involving political corruption, vice, and organized crime tarnished Utica's reputation.
-It remains unclear whether Elefante and his inner circle were actively involved in organized crime or simply turned a blind eye to it.
 Organized crime in Utica received national attention after three Utican mafiosos were reported to have attended the Apalachin meeting of American Mafia leaders in 1957.
 The New York Journal American dubbed Utica the "Sin City of the East", and reporting from sources like the Journal American and Newsweek gave Utica a national reputation for Mafia activities.
 Local business interests, as well as other media sources such as Look magazine, asserted that these reports were exaggerated, and corruption and crime in Utica were no worse than that in similar American cities.
 In 1959, the scandals culminated in criminal investigations of city employees and officials: many were arrested on charges related to prostitution, gambling, fraud, and conspiracy, and others were forced to resign.
 The Utica Daily Press and Utica Observer-Dispatch were awarded the 1959 Pulitzer Prize for Public Service for their investigations of local corruption.
 Elefante's machine lost dominance.
 Organized crime in Utica was curtailed, but resurged in the late 1970s.
 The local Mafia, present since the 1930s, ended with the indictment of local associates of the Buffalo crime family in 1989.

 Strongly affected by the deindustrialization that took place in other Rust Belt cities, Utica suffered a major reduction in manufacturing activity during the second half of the 20th century.
 The remaining textile mills continued to be undercut by competitors in the South.
 The 1954 opening of the New York State Thruway (which bypassed the city) and declines in activity on the Erie Canal and railroads throughout the United States also contributed to a poor local economy.
 During the 1980s and 1990s, major employers such as General Electric and Lockheed Martin closed plants in Utica and Syracuse.
 Some Utica businesses relocated to nearby Syracuse, with its larger and more educated workforce.
 Utica's population fell while population in the county increased, reflecting a statewide trend of decreasing urban populations outside New York City.
 Eccentric populist mayor Ed Hanna, who served from 1974 to 1978 and from 1996 to 2000, brought himself national media attention but was unable to stem Utica's decline.